 Cherry Blossom Trees

 At Roots, we just love Cherry Blossom.
 We work with a specialist tree grower in the New Forest to bring you the best quality, most exciting varieties.
 Flowering cherries are incredibly popular garden trees.
 They are a good size, hardy, drought tolerant and have the most spectacular spring blossom, ornate bark and fiery autumn foliage.
 Whether you prefer pink or white blossom, a weeping or upright tree, there’s a cherry blossom for every garden - some can even be grown in pots!
+For winter planting, choose bare root cherry blossom trees - as well as being great value, they're quick to establish and easy to care for.
 Click below to read our guide to choosing and caring for your perfect Cherry Blossom tree.

 Choose your Cherry Blossom Tree

 If you have the space, it has to be a large Kanzan (pink) or Tai-Haku (White) - they’re simply spectacular.
 For small to medium gardens we would recommend Accolade (pink) or The Bride (White) and for pots or smaller spaces the Dwarf weeping variety Ivensii.
 Most trees blossom in March/April, but Blushing Bride extends that into May and Autumnalis Rosea flowers from November-March.
 Some Cherry Blossom Trees have a weeping habit, such as the Yoshino and Kiku-Shidare, or for something different, check out the purple foliage of Black Cherry Plum or the peeling bark of the Tibetan Cherry.